Course Number: SS101

 3. Discuss and explain variety of policy decisions which face the modern state.

-4. Discuss economic policies and issues such as economic growth, inflation, unemployment and economic inequality.
+4. Discuss economic policies and issues such as economic growth, inflation,

 5. Define justice and how it applies to policy making in the state.